meatball133/crystal/concepts/binary-octal-hexadecimal/about.md

 Binary is base 2, octal is base 8, and hexadecimal is base 16.
 Normal integers are base 10 in Crystal.
 Binary, octal, and hexadecimal are all representations of integers.
-Which means that they represent positive and negative numbers (_including zero_) without fractions or decimals, and support all the operations that we can do with integers.
+This means that they represent positive and negative numbers (_including zero_) without fractions or decimals, and support all the operations that we can do with integers.

 ## Binary